William-P-Smith/Adv_Python_Portfolio/README.md

 # Adv_Python_Portfolio
-This is the portfolio of python code that I learned during BISC 450C (ADV Python)
+This is William Payne Smith's portfolio of python code that I learned during BISC 450C (ADV Python)